 Syncfab, inc. wants to connect Big Tech on the west coast with underused small factories and machine shops on Main Street all over the United States to quickly produce the parts they need.
 And for much less cost.

-I don’t really care much about SyncFab, itself.
-Don’t really know much about the company.
+I don’t care much about SyncFab, itself.
+I don’t know much about the company.
 It sounds like a cool concept.
-But, whether the company succeeds or fails, that’s not really the point.
-Sorry SyncFab.
+But, whether the company succeeds or fails, that’s not the point.
+Sorry, SyncFab.

-Here’s the part of the article that I really want to stress…
+Here’s the part of the article that I want to stress…

 “The combination of blockchain and industrial equipment being pioneered by companies like SyncFab is likely to give rise to a new job market… The market will combine characteristics of both traditional skilled trades and the gig economy.”

-It’s an absolutely fascinating real-time study of how technology taketh and then giveth jobs back.
+It’s a fascinating real-time study of how technology taketh and then giveth jobs back.
 Just like what was talked about in the Vox video.
-I mean, assembly line jobs are coming back!
+I mean, assembly-line jobs are coming back!
 Of all things!